 While not 100% essential, a walking foot or knit foot can be very helpful to prevent stretched out seams when sewing knits.
 The reason I say that it is not essential, is because most sewing machines have a dial to control the presser foot pressure, and turning that down will make a regular presser foot appropriate for sewing knits, in most cases.

-I like to use Maxi Lock stretch thread in the bobbin - it give a little extra stretch to your stitches and also makes them stronger and less likely to pop.
+I like to use Maxi Lock stretch thread (Amazon affiliate link - I may earn commissions for purchases made through this link) in the bobbin - it give a little extra stretch to your stitches and also makes them stronger and less likely to pop.
 Stretch thread comes in serger cones, as it's mainly intended for use in the loopers of a sergere.
 You can wind the thread from the cone onto a bobbin by hand, or using the bobbin winder on your machine.

-This sticky double sided tape is extremely helpful for keeping slippery fabrics in place while sewing, and also preventing them from stretching, as the tape itself does not stretch.
+This sticky double sided washaway tape (Amazon affiliate link - I may earn commissions for purchases made through this link) is extremely helpful for keeping slippery fabrics in place while sewing, and also preventing them from stretching, as the tape itself does not stretch.

 Sometimes you'll need to stabilize certain areas of knit fabric permanently - like when applying snaps, grommets, zippers, buttonholes, etc. Fusible interfacing comes in varying weight and is ironed onto the wrong side of the area that needs to be stabilized.